PapaFringo/minecraft-hardcore-server-reset/README.md

-Hardcore Auto-Reset Minecraft Server (Fabric)
+Hardcore Auto-Reset Minecraft Server

-This project provides a small Python script that automatically deletes the world folder and restarts the Minecraft server whenever a player dies — perfect for hardcore-style survival challenges on a Fabric server.
+This project provides a small Python script that automatically deletes the world folder and restarts the Minecraft server whenever a player dies.

 🚀 Server Start Command

-Example command to start a Fabric Minecraft server:
+Example command to start a Minecraft server:

-java -Xmx2G -jar fabric-server-mc.1.21.6-loader.0.18.1-launcher.1.1.0.jar nogui
+java -Xmx2G -jar xxx.jar nogui

 🧩 What the Script Does